emaged/finalProject/README.md

 pytest
 ```

-coverage is included in the dependencies, to use it run:
+Coverage is included in the dependencies.
+To use it run:

 ```bash
 coverage run -m pytest